Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: This model is fantastic for those looking to keep large rooms purified.
 It can cover over 3,600 square feet at a time.
 There is also an advanced air filtration system in this air purifier, and it tackles foul odors with ease.

 If you’re looking for a more comfortable time in your home, this air purifier will ensure that you can breathe easily.
 It has a powerful ozone generator that can convert oxygen into ozone.
-This leaves behind a delightful, clean scent in the air that makes your home feel far fresher.
-Unfortunately, there are some reports from consumers that the filter won’t seal to the housing correctly in their unit.
+This leaves a delightful, clean scent in the air that makes your home feel fresher.
+Unfortunately, some consumers report that the filter won’t seal to the housing correctly in their unit.
 Folks have also said that the fan doesn’t draw in enough air.

 You’ll also have access to negative ion technology, which releases positively charged particles to minimize allergens and pollutants in the air.
 This model is easy to operate and doesn’t require a lot of hassle to get it up and running.
 All you have to do is use the control knobs to adjust different settings, like speed.
 It’s also easy to clean with a wood exterior that you can wipe down.
 The fan grill is removable, which makes it even easier to clean.